SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 # Extension material

-Go back to the file and to lines 399 to 411
+Go back to the file and to lines 399 to 411.
-These have been commented out but can revive them by click the green %x symbol at the top of the screen.
+These have been commented out but can be revived by clicking the green %x symbol at the top of the screen.
 Some lines will remain green – this is intentional.

 Running the script again will give the pupils a quiver plot of the pupil’s velocity through time.
-See if the pupils can work out what they’re look at and ask them to label the axes.
+See if the pupils can work out what they’re looking at and ask them to label the axes.

 This is an excellent time to initiate a discussion on vectors.